-This is the third article of a series of seven articles, which are based on my free ebook “Driving in Spain: How to Avoid the 7 Biggest Mistakes Most Foreigners Make”.
+This is the third article of a series of seven articles, which are based on my book “Driving in Spain: How to Avoid the 7 Biggest Mistakes Most Foreigners Make”.

 - Mistake #1: Using an Invalid Driving Licence